elyadata/NER_shared_task_2023/README.md

 Detailed instructions on how to train the models and perform data-preprocessing are available in the `readme.md` files of each folder.

+If you use this code please cite our paper :

 ```bibtex
 @inproceedings{DBLP:conf/wanlp/LaouirineEB23,